GroovemanAndCo/DAWn/README.md

 # DAWn
 DAWn stands for Digital Audio Workstation Nextgen.

-This very ambitious project is an attempt to learn about digital audio workstation development with a concrete motivation.
+This ambitious project is an attempt to learn about digital audio workstation development with a concrete motivation.

-It does not do much for now that you can really use yet, so if you'd like to use a great already developed DAW that reuses the tracktion_engine and that is currently released, check this out: https://www.tracktion.com/products/waveform-pro
+It does not do much that you can really use yet, so if you'd like to use a great already developed DAW that reuses the tracktion_engine and that is currently released, check this out: https://www.tracktion.com/products/waveform-pro